VRT Investors Have Opportunity to Lead Vertiv Holdings Co Securities Fraud Lawsuit

 PR Newswire

-LOS ANGELES , April 20, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Vertiv Holdings Co ("Vertiv" or the "Company") (NYSE: VRT).
+LOS ANGELES, April 25, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Vertiv Holdings Co ("Vertiv" or the "Company") (NYSE: VRT).

 Class Period: April 28, 2021 – February 23, 2022